binkley/homebrewery-files/scribes-supplies.md

 ##### Rare Supplies

-You gain an Rare supply item in your _Scribe&rsquo;s Supplies_.
-Roll a d10 and reroll for supply items you already have:
+You gain a Common supply item in your _Scribe&rsquo;s Supplies_.
+Roll a d10.
+If you roll a supply item your kit already contains, reroll.

 | Roll | Supply Item |
 |:-:|:-|